chriskinsman/tilloo/README.md

  * disque <https://github.com/antirez/disque> for communication

-Both of these must be installed prior to using Tillo.
+Both of these must be installed prior to using Tilloo.

 ### Configuration